ging/fiware-idm-deprecated/doc/admin_guide.md

 Welcome to the Installation and Administration Guide for the Identity Management - KeyRock Generic Enabler.
 This generic enabler has been developed as an Open Source project, therefore this guide points to the appropriate online content that has been created for this it.

-The recommended way of intalling the IdM is through the installation tools.
+The recommended way of installing the IdM is through the installation tools.
 You can find the documentation on how to use this tools [here](http://fiware-idm.readthedocs.org/en/latest/#def-build).
 This guide will cover all the steps required to successfully install the IdM, in case you would rather install it step by step and as a reference of the installation scripts tasks.

 ### Requirements